LeslieKi/SongwriterAssistant/README.md

   - Recording short sound clips
   - Adding venues you've played at
   - Google Maps API
-    - Geocoding for addresses that you've played it.
+    - Geocoding for addresses that you've played at.
 Displays markers on map Features to implement:
   - Rating venues
   - Adding recordings to database